Excel Bookkeeping: When Should Startups Use It?

 Is the process of navigating the complexity of new accounting software deterring you from taking the leap?
 Or are you uncertain which accounting software your business needs?
 Zeni’s team of finance experts is here to make starting with accounting software a breeze.

-Zeni is a modern, full-service finance firm that can handle all your bookkeeping, accounting, and CFO needs.
-We can advise on the right accounting software for your startup, set up your bookkeeping system in the best way to support the business as it grows, and maintain up-to-date finance records.
-Zeni’s solution is designed with startups in mind, including pricing plans tailored to suit your budget.
-Plus, if you have queries about accounting processes or financial management, we’re on hand to help with a 24/7 financial concierge to answer any questions.
+Zeni is an AI powered bookkeeping and accounting platform that has the ability to close your books daily, access real-time insights, and get personalized support from experts — all on a single platform.
+Our solution is designed with startups in mind, including pricing plans tailored to suit your budget.
+Plus, if you have questions about accounting processes or financial management, we’re on hand to help with a 24/7 financial concierge to answer any questions.